Breaking the coherence barrier: A new theory for compressed sensing: The need for a new theory

-This problem is not isolated to this example.
-Heuristically, any problem that arises as a discretization of an infinite-dimensional problem will suffer from the same phenomenon.
-The list of applications of this type is long, and includes for example, MRI, CT, microscopy and seismology.
-To mitigate this problem, one may naturally try to change $\{\varphi_j\}$ or $\{\psi_j\}$.
-However, this will delivery only marginal benefit, since (\ref{WOT}) demonstrates that the coherence barrier will always occur for large enough $N$.
-One may now wonder how it is possible that compressed sensing is applied so successfully to many such problems.
-The key to this is so-called \textit{asymptotic} incoherence (see \S \ref{asymp_inco}) and the use of a variable density/multilevel subsampling strategy.
+In view of this, one may wonder how it is possible that CS is applied so successfully to many such problems.
+The key is so-called \textit{asymptotic} incoherence (see \S \ref{asymp_inco}) and the use of a variable density/multilevel subsampling strategy.
 The success of such subsampling is confirmed numerically in Figure \ref{f:CS_Evol}.
 However, it is important to note that this is an empirical solution to the problem.
-None of the usual theory explains the success of compressed sensing when implemented in this way.
+None of the usual theory explains the effectiveness of CS when implemented in this way.